mr-kaveh/kubernetes-deployments/ingress-example/README.md

-write an example of ingress in kuberntes that works and i can test it
+We write an example of ingress in kuberntes that works and i can test it

-Here's an example of a **Kubernetes Ingress** that you can test.
-It sets up an Ingress to route traffic to two different Services based on the URL path.

 ### Steps: